caseywdunn/course_bio_philosophy/readme.md

 - 40% Final paper
 - 15% Class participation

 There will be 2 prompts for questions throughout the course.
-The response is to be 400-500 words, excluding citations.
+See details below about responding to these prompts.

 The midterm paper will be 6-8 pages, with the focus on describing multiple perspectives on a previously addressed problem in the Philosophy of Biology.
 The final paper will be 10-12 pages, and will provide a synthesis and novel approach to a different problem.
 An abstract will be submitted two weeks before the deadline for each.